eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

         return curried(receiver)(args);
     }

 Whoah!
-Wtf?
+What's *that*?

-Well, it's obviously time for you to re-read Part 8!
+Well, it's obviously time for you to re-read the
+[tour leg on functions](../functions)!
 Ok, done that?
 Cool, now let's try to unwind this:

 * First, it's a function with two parameter lists, so `uncurry()()` is a